ModelValidationProgram/EasternOysterEnvData/notebook/NJ_DB_HC_Low_W.md

 ## Summary notes:

-- Temp: I compared primary source (URI) with Ship J Shoal (cleaned up a bit, see notes on 2020-10-29 entry) (see KEL and TB notes from meeting on 2020-10-29) and combined them in the Summary table presented below.
+- Temp: I compared primary source (URI) with Ship J Shoal (cleaned up a bit, see notes on 2020-10-29 entry) (see KEL and TB notes from meeting on 2020-10-29) and combined them in the Summary table presented below; URI data given at 30 min intervals Jun 2012-Nov2015 & Ship J Shoal data given hourly, Jan 2002-Nov2019.

+- Sal: Primary source only, data available is conductivity, I calculated salinity from conductivity and temperature.
+Data given in 30 min intervals, May 2013-Nov2015, missing winters.

-- Sal: from the 2020-10-29 meeting notes, I understood we should use the salinity calculated from conductivity data from the primary source (URI) - this is what is presented in the Summary table below.
+> Sal: from the 2020-10-29 meeting notes, I understood we should use the salinity calculated from conductivity data from the primary source (URI) - this is what is presented in the Summary table below.
 Let me know if I misunderstood the meeting notes, and if I was supposed to compare/combine salinity URI with salinity Ship J Shoal instead.

 ## Summary table: